xenocrat/color2css/README.md

     $color2css->keyword("rebeccapurple");   // returns true
     $color2css->keyword("undefinedcolor");  // returns false

-Adjust the RGB values of a color, in the range 0-1:
+Adjust the RGB of a color, in the range 0-1:

     $color2css->red(1.0);
     $color2css->green(0.388);
     $color2css->blue(0.278);

-Adjust the hue values of a color, in the range 0-360:
+Adjust the hue of a color, in the range 0-360:

     $color2css->hue(9);

-Adjust the saturation and lightness of a clor, in the range 0-1:
+Adjust the saturation and lightness of a color, in the range 0-1:

     $color2css->saturation(1.0);
     $color2css->lightness(0.64);